roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/ECI Pod management/Create an ECI from a specified ECS instance type.md

 ## Descriptions of ECS instance types

 For detailed information about ECI-specific ECS instance types, see the descriptions of ECS instance types.
 The unit price of an ECI is the same as that of the corresponding ECS instance.
 Both are billed on a per-second basis.
-For more information, see[ECS price calculator](https://www.alibabacloud.com/pricing-calculator#/add/980738/vm_intl/vm_intl).
+For more information, see [ECS price calculator](https://www.alibabacloud.com/pricing-calculator#/add/980738/vm_intl/vm_intl).

 You can check the ECS instance types supported in each region and zone in [Overview of ECS instance types available to purchase in each region and zone](https://ecs-buy.aliyun.com/instanceTypes#/instanceTypeByRegion).
 The following ECS instance families are supported: